dox/energy/README.md

 * cd to your web directory and run ```git clone https://github.com/dox/energy .```
 * Then install (via composer) [ldaprecord](https://ldaprecord.com)
     * ```composer require directorytree/ldaprecord```
+* If not already installed, install php-mysql
-* Create a database in mysql and include the host, database, username and password in config.php
+* Create a database in mysql and include the host, database, username and password in config.php (copy from config.sample.php)
-* Modify the inc/config.php file with your LDAP settings
+* Modify the config.php file with your LDAP settings
 * Visit http://yourdomain/install.php and click 'CLICK HERE TO SETUP TABLES IN YOUR DATABASE'.
 This will create the structure for the database
 * Check your site is up and running (it should be!)